 USA Dance competitors are called DanceSport Athletes.
-Information on how to join is available on our website at http://usadance.org/membership/.
+Information on how to join is available on our website on our membership page.
 As a member you are eligible to enter any and all USA Dance Competitions as well as IDSF competitions internationally.
 Anyone can become a DanceSport Athlete as long as they are not a “professional” as defined in the USA Dance Rulebook.
 A Professional is a competitor who competes in an event open to professional couples or as the professional in a Pro-Am event where a professional is partnered with an “amateur”.
 A Professional membership is available in USA Dance.

 DanceSport invites audience participation.
 Members of the audience frequently call out their favorite couple’s number and cheer for them which energizes the couple and can help bring the judges’ attention to that couple.

 Dancers are segregated by skill levels (proficiency), age and dance style so that they compete on a “level playing field”.
 As skills and proficiency improve they advance and move up to the next higher level and compete against dancers at the higher proficiency level.

 Syllabus (fixed dance figures)

 Open Levels (no fixed figures – increasing difficulty)

 In addition some competitions have events for beginners or newcomers who have never competed before.
 Whether these categories are offered is dependent on the event organizer.

 Each dance has a list of recognized steps associated with it.
 This list of steps is known as the “Syllabus”. (and yes, International Waltz and American Waltz have two, separate, distinct syllabi).
 The syllabus for each dance is broken into three parts – the bronze steps, silver steps, and gold steps.